Værløse Air Base: Post-war history

 The Danish army returned in early 1946.
 A Flight Mechanics School opened at the base in March 1947.
 The Royal Danish Air Force was founded in October 1950 through the merger of Royal Danish Army Air Corps and the Royal Danish Naval Air Services.
 In January 1951 Værløse became the home of the Danish Air Command (Flyvertaktisk Kommando) and Eastern Command.
 It also became home to the Royal Danish Air Force Officers School and the Air Force Sergeant and Reserve Officer School.
 Eskadrille 722, a light transport squadron, was also formed at the base.
 When it was transformed into a search and rescue unit, a station flight was established for minor transport duties.

 In 1952, a planned upgrade of the runways to handle jet aircraft resulted in a lot of controversy in the Danish media.
 Copenhagen municipality supported the local parish council since area would stretch all the way to Søndersø Waterworks, which had just been refurbished for many millions.
 It was proposed to move the air base to the north of Sjælland, but the Ministry of Defence deemed it too expensive to move the air base.
 The new NATO standard runway was completed in late 1953.
 Eastern Command moved to Karup Air Base after being merged with Western Command in 1955.
 It was replaced by the Training Command at Værløse.

 Eskadrille 721 arrived at the airfield in May 1956.
 In 1974 and 1975 the airfield received another update.
 A new hangar and 12 concrete shelters were also built in relation with NATO's rapid response plan.
 A new control tower and a passenger terminal and operations bunker completed the update.

 Most of Værløse Air Base was closed down on 1 April 2004.
 The last flying units moved to Karup, Aalborg and Skalstrup.

 Residential Redevelopment

 The North Camp (Nordlejren) at Værløse was built in 1912–13.
 21 October 2004 Kuben Byg A/S won a tender to buy 94 hectares of land to develop.
 May 2005 an agreement was reached between the Danish interior minister Lars Løkke Rasmussen and the municipalities of Værløse and Farum to transfer for free the unsold land and buildings of the former airfield to the future Furesø Municipality.
-As of 2016 the redeveloped North Camp, called Laanshøj, situated 3 kilometers west of Værløse, is home to over 500 residents.
+As of 2026 the redeveloped North Camp, called Laanshøj, situated 3 kilometers west of Værløse, is home to around 1000 residents.

 In 2013, the Danish Culture Agency took over most of the North Camp, including two large hangars which will be used for exhibitions and other cultural activities.
 The Danish Nature Agency took over the central green spaces.
 The South Camp will be redeveloped into a mixed-use residential neighbourhood by Freja Ejendomme in collaboration with Furesø municipality.